awsdocs/aws-batch-user-guide/doc_source/multi-node-job-def.md

    + Images in other repositories on Docker Hub are qualified with an organization name \(for example, `amazon/amazon-ecs-agent`\)\.
    + Images in other online repositories are qualified further by a domain name \(for example, `quay.io/assemblyline/ubuntu`\)\.

-1. For **Command**, specify the command to pass to the container\.
-For simple commands, you can type the command as you would at a command prompt in the **Space delimited** tab\.
-Then, verify that the JSON result \(which is passed to the Docker daemon\) is correct\.
-For more complicated commands \(for example, with special characters\), you can switch to the **JSON** tab and enter the string array equivalent there\.

-   This parameter maps to `Cmd` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `COMMAND` parameter to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
-For more information about the Docker `CMD` parameter, go to [https://docs\.docker\.com/engine/reference/builder/\#cmd](https://docs.docker.com/engine/reference/builder/#cmd)\.
-**Note**
-You can use default values for parameter substitution as well as placeholders in your command\.
-For more information, see [Parameters](job_definition_parameters.md#parameters)\.

 1. For **vCPUs**, specify the number of vCPUs to reserve for the container\.
 This parameter maps to `CpuShares` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--cpu-shares` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 Each vCPU is equivalent to 1,024 CPU shares\.
 You must specify at least one vCPU\.

 1. For **Memory**, specify the hard limit \(in MiB\) of memory to present to the job's container\.
 If your container attempts to exceed the memory specified here, the container is killed\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--memory` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 You must specify at least 4 MiB of memory for a job\.
 **Note**
 If you are trying to maximize your resource utilization by providing your jobs as much memory as possible for a particular instance type, see [Compute Resource Memory Management](memory-management.md)\.

-1. \(Optional\) In the **Security** section, you can configure security options for your job's container\.
+1. For **Command**, specify the command to pass to the container\.
+For simple commands, you can type the command as you would at a command prompt in the **Space delimited** tab\.
+Then, verify that the JSON result \(which is passed to the Docker daemon\) is correct\.
+For more complicated commands \(for example, with special characters\), you can switch to the **JSON** tab and enter the string array equivalent there\.

+   This parameter maps to `Cmd` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `COMMAND` parameter to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
+For more information about the Docker `CMD` parameter, go to [https://docs\.docker\.com/engine/reference/builder/\#cmd](https://docs.docker.com/engine/reference/builder/#cmd)\.
+**Note**
+You can use default values for parameter substitution as well as placeholders in your command\.
+For more information, see [Parameters](job_definition_parameters.md#parameters)\.

-   1. To give your job's container elevated privileges on the host instance \(similar to the `root` user\), select **Privileged**\.
+1. \(Optional\) To give your job's container elevated privileges on the host instance \(similar to the `root` user\), select **Privileged**\.
 This parameter maps to `Privileged` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--privileged` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.

+1. \(Optional\) For **Job role**, you can specify an IAM role that provides the container in your job with permissions to use the AWS APIs\.
+This feature uses Amazon ECS IAM roles for task functionality\.
+For more information, including configuration prerequisites, see [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
+**Note**
+Only roles that have the **Amazon Elastic Container Service Task Role** trust relationship are shown here\.
+For more information about creating an IAM role for your AWS Batch jobs, see [Creating an IAM Role and Policy for your Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html#create_task_iam_policy_and_role) in the *Amazon Elastic Container Service Developer Guide*\.

 1. For **User**, enter the user name to use inside the container\.
 This parameter maps to `User` in the [Create a container](https://docs.docker.com/engine/api/v1.35/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.35/) and the `--user` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.

 1. \(Optional\) Specify mount points for your job's container to access\.